Skip to main content

 Compensating your family is mission one.
 This is mission two.
 This is about accountability.

-This isn’t a simple request.
-It requires a specific procedural move—filing a motion with the court after we’ve gathered sufficient evidence of the driver’s outrageous conduct.
-It’s a fight within a fight, and it’s a fight we know how to win.
+This isn't a simple request.
+It requires a specific procedural move—filing a motion with the court after sufficient evidence of the driver's outrageous conduct has been gathered.
+It's a fight within a fight, and it demands experienced legal strategy to win.
 The goal is to make the punishment fit the crime.
-While generally capped at the amount of compensatory damages, a judge can increase the award if the driver’s conduct is particularly egregious.
+Under Colorado law (C.R.S. § 13-21-111), modified comparative negligence rules apply, meaning a plaintiff cannot recover if found 50% or more at fault.
+While punitive damages are generally capped at the amount of compensatory damages awarded, a judge can increase the award if the driver's conduct is particularly egregious.
+Non-economic damages themselves are capped at $1,500,000 as of 2025.
+Importantly, the pursuit must begin within Colorado's three-year statute of limitations (C.R.S. § 13-80-101).
+These punitive damages serve a dual purpose: holding the wrongdoer accountable and deterring similar reckless behavior in the future.

 We Expose the Negligent Bar—The Dram Shop Time Bomb

 The drunk driver is responsible.
 But sometimes, they aren't the only ones.
 The chain of negligence can lead right back to the bar that put profit over safety.
-Under Colorado’s Dram Shop Act, a bar/restaurant can be held liable for serving a visibly intoxicated person who then causes a fatal crash.
+Under Colorado's Dram Shop Act, a bar or restaurant can be held liable for serving a visibly intoxicated person who then causes a fatal crash.
+Colorado law allows injured parties three years from the date of injury to file a dram shop claim under C.R.S. § 13-80-101.
+However, Colorado's modified comparative negligence rule under C.R.S. § 13-21-111 means a plaintiff cannot recover if found more than 50% at fault.
+When successful, dram shop claims can result in substantial compensation, including non-economic damages capped at $1,500,000 as of 2025.
+These claims hold establishments accountable for recklessly serving alcohol to visibly intoxicated patrons, creating a legal deterrent against negligent bartending practices that endanger public safety.

 One year.
 Not two.
 Miss it, and that entire source of recovery vanishes forever.

 The insurance company for the bar counts on this.
-Their entire strategy is to delay.
-They'll offer hollow sympathies while secretly running out the clock on your family’s rights.
-It's a reprehensible tactic, and we shut it down from day one by launching an immediate, aggressive investigation to secure security footage, find witnesses, and subpoena records before they can be erased or forgotten.
-This isn't an afterthought for us—it's a primary weapon.
+Their entire strategy is to delay, knowing that Colorado's three-year statute of limitations under C.R.S. § 13-80-101 creates a hard deadline that pressures injured families into settlement desperation.
+They'll offer hollow sympathies while secretly running out the clock on your family's rights.
+It's a reprehensible tactic, and aggressive representation shuts it down from day one by launching an immediate investigation to secure security footage, find witnesses, and subpoena records before they can be erased or forgotten.
+Time is the enemy—not just because of the statute, but because evidence degrades and memories fade.
+Under Colorado's modified comparative negligence rule (C.R.S. § 13-21-111), defendants can still recover if they're less than 50% at fault, making early investigation critical.
+Non-economic damages are capped at $1,500,000 as of 2025, making strategic documentation essential for maximizing recovery.
+This isn't an afterthought—it's a primary weapon.

 We Run the Entire Playbook for Your Family